-Each Fund has registered three classes of shares: Class A shares, Class I shares and Class R shares.
+Each of the North Star Micro Cap Fund, the North Star Dividend Fund, the North Star Opportunity Fund, the North Star Bond Fund, has registered three classes of shares: Class A shares, Class I shares and Class R shares.
+The North Star Small Cap Value Fund has registered two classes of shares: Institutional Class shares and Investor Class shares.
 Each share class represents an interest in the same assets of each Fund, has the same rights and is identical in all material respects except that (i) each class of shares may be subject to different (or no) sales loads, (ii) each class of shares may bear different (or no) distribution fees; (iii) each class of shares may have different shareholder features, such as minimum investment amounts; (iv) certain other class-specific expenses will be borne solely by the class to which such expenses are attributable, including transfer agent fees attributable to a specific class of shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific class, registration fees paid by a specific class of shares, the expenses of administrative personnel and services required to support the shareholders of a specific class, litigation or other legal expenses relating to a class of shares, Trustees' fees or expenses paid as a result of issues relating to a specific class of shares and accounting fees and expenses relating to a specific class of shares and (v) each class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
 Each share of the Funds is entitled to one vote on all matters as to which shares are entitled to vote.
 In addition, each share of the Funds is entitled to participate equally with other shares on a class-specific basis (i) in dividends and distributions declared by a Fund and (ii) on liquidation to its proportionate share of the assets remaining after satisfaction of outstanding liabilities.
-Shares of a Fund are fully paid, nonassessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.
+Shares of a Fund are fully paid, non-assessable and fully transferable when issued and have no pre-emptive, conversion or exchange rights.
 Fractional shares have proportionately the same rights, including voting rights, as are provided for a full share.
 Currently, only Class I shares of the North Star Micro Cap Fund, North Star Dividend Fund and North Star Bond Fund are being offered.
 The North Star Opportunity Fund offers Class A shares and Class I shares.